35 Reasons to Work From Home: Remote Work Benefits in 2024

 If you work from home, chances are your colleagues are all over the state, country, or planet.
 The people in your video calls might also be more diverse than ever before in terms of gender, ethnicity, nationality, religion, age, and demographic!

-This is one of the numerous benefits of working from home, and for countless reasons.
-But here’s just one of them: market insights.
+This is one of the numerous benefits of working from home.
+But here’s another: market insights.
 You might be surprised to realize that more and more remote organizations find themselves doing internal market research.
 Thanks to remote work, their bustling employee body can double down as a rich, diverse, and interesting source of market insights.

 Updated 12/21/2023